SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~~

 _Keep in mind that not all Tile Releases contain all solace-messaging service plans.
-And that you may only deploy a single type pool (-p) to BOSH-lite.
+And that you may only deploy a single service plan which is controlled by the pool name (-p) to BOSH-lite.
 The flag for the pool name (-p) will correspond to a service plan in the marketplace_

 Pool name to service plan mapping: